The King of Fighters '99: Development

-Like the earlier games the artwork was done by Shinkiro.
-The large number of young characters appearing in the game represented a problem for the developers; as a result, the staff introduced older characters such as Seth and Vanessa (who appeared only in the Dreamcast version as Strikers and would not officially debut until the following game) to balance the game.
+The large number of young characters appearing in the game represented a problem for the developers; as a result, the staff introduced older characters such as Seth and Vanessa to balance the game.
 Bao was added to reduce the average age of the Psycho Soldiers Team from 42 to 34.
 The boss character, Krizalid, was designed "with a straight, stylish appearance and earnest strength"; however, the designer in charge mentioned he "overdid it".
 Due to the large number of unused graphics accumulated on the Neo Geo version, some of Krizalid's graphics were removed.
 With the release of the Dreamcast port, the staff could add Krizalid's graphics because of the console's capacity.
 Vanessa was meant to be a playable character, but due to time constraints, she was only a Striker in the Dreamcast port.
+In writing the characters, Akihiko Ureshino sees the leads K' and Maxima as accidental allies due to their need to defeat NESTS being a coincidence.
+Meanwhile, while Kyo and Iori are always written as rivals who interact before their matches begin, this time their exchanges were made to give a subtext of happiness as both fighters are happy to see each other manage to survive to the battle against the demon Orochi in the 1997 tournament.

 Release

-KOF '99 was originally released for the Neo Geo arcade on July 22, 1999.
-A port to the Neo Geo and Neo-Geo CD consoles was released on September 23, 1999, and December 2, 1999, respectively.
-The PlayStation port was published on March 23, 2000, in Japan, and on April 22, 2001, in North America.
-In Japan, it was later republished for the PlayStation SNK Best Collection on March 29, 2001, and once again on July 25, 2002.
+The video game was originally released for the Neo Geo MVS arcade systems on 22 July 1999.
+A port to the Neo Geo AES and Neo Geo CD consoles followed on 23 September and 2 December during 1999, respectively.
+Meanwhile, the PlayStation port came in 23 March 2000 in Japan and on 27 April 2001 in North America.
+In Japan, it was later republished for the PlayStation SNK Best Collection on 29 March 2001 and once again on 25 July 2002.
+Though K' was consistently promoted in each port, Kyo Kusanagi was added to the Neo Geo CD's cover alongside the new lead since he became easier to access.

 The North American port was the subject of censorship and blood was omitted.
 Whip's firearm is edited out of the game's American arcade release, but is uncensored in home release versions.
-After being released on Wii Virtual Console between 2012 and 2013, the game was released as a part of the ACA Neo Geo range on the Nintendo Switch eShop on May 25, 2017, adding an online mode.
+The Neo Geo AES version was added via emulation to the Wii Virtual Console in Japan on 18 December 2012 in North America on 16 May 2013 and in the PAL region on 4 July 2013.
+The arcade version was emulated and released as part of the ACA Neo Geo series for the Nintendo Switch on 25 May 2017 with releases for Microsoft Windows, PlayStation 4 and Xbox One, iOS and Android following afterwards.